MarapallySiriChandana/genai-health-assistant/README.md

 - **MySQL Connection Error**: Ensure MySQL service is running and the credentials in `.env` match your local setup.
 - **Gemini Response Error**: Verify your `GEMINI_API_KEY` is valid and you have an active internet connection.
 - **Static Files**: If images/styles don't load, run `python manage.py collectstatic`.

+---

+## Known Limitations
+* AI Chatbot and Image Analysis modules depend on a valid Google Gemini API key.
+* If the API key expires or is removed, AI-generated responses will not be available.
+* The application interface, authentication system, dashboard, database operations, and other modules will continue to function normally.
+* The project is intended for educational and research purposes and should not be used as a substitute for professional medical advice.